jtang766/Moon/_posts/2016-03-10-spice-rack-the-table-of-elements-to-my-everyday-dinner-experiments.md

 title: "Spice Rack, The Table of Elements to My Everyday Dinner Experiments"
 date: 2016-03-10
 excerpt: "Not sure what came first for me the love of chemistry or the love of cooking, but cooking is where I find common ground with my peers."
-tags: [Crafts, Chemistry]
+tags: [Crafts, Chemistry, Human behaviour]
 ---

-## Spice Rack, the Table of Elements to My Everyday Dinner Experiments.

 <figure>
 	<img src="/assets/img/RandomPhoto/Spice_rack.JPG">